Razzorback225/MRBR-Project/README.md

 This NID is just an hex value.

 ### 2. If the NID does't match its NID, the MRBR search in its routing table to matching routeur for this NID
-The MRBR work mostely like a LAN Network but with the I2C and UART protocols
+The MRBR work mostely like a LAN Network but with the I2C and UART protocols.
+Every router of the project (MRBR or MRSR) have their own I2C "Network".
+The MRBR and the MRSR communicate via UART together.

+### 3. The command is forwarded to the right router that will deliver the command to the Peripheral Controler (PCtrl) matching the I2C address included in the header.
+The MRBR command is illustrated in the next picture.